Polygon B is a Scaled Copy of Polygon A: A Deep Dive into Similarity and Transformations

 -

-Corresponding Angles are Congruent: This means that each angle in Polygon A has a corresponding angle in Polygon B, and these angles are equal in measure.
-For example, if angle A1 in Polygon A measures 60°, then its corresponding angle B1 in Polygon B will also measure 60°.
+Corresponding Angles are Congruent: What this tells us is each angle in Polygon A has a corresponding angle in Polygon B, and these angles are equal in measure.
+Here's one way to look at it: if angle A1 in Polygon A measures 60°, then its corresponding angle B1 in Polygon B will also measure 60°.

 -